Amrindersingh1/CarND-Advanced-Lane-Lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-[Here](https://youtu.be/lSd_WY1bqLw) is the final video output on Youtube.
-The same video is 'out.mp4' in this repo.
-The original video is 'project_video.mp4'.

-## Dependencies
-* Python 3.5
-* Numpy
-* OpenCV-Python
-* Matplotlib
-* Pickle

 ## How to run
 * Run `AdvancedLaneFindingProject.ipynb`